go-semantic-release/hooks-goreleaser/goreleaser/www/docs/customization/docker.md

     - "myuser/myimage:{{ .Tag }}-{{ .Env.GO_VERSION }}"
     - "myuser/myimage:v{{ .Major }}"
     - "gcr.io/myuser/myimage:latest"

+    # Skips the docker build.
+    # Could be useful if you want to skip building the windows docker image on
+    # linux, for example.
+    #
+    # This field allows templates.
+    # Since: v1.14.0-pro.
+    # This option is only available on GoReleaser Pro.
+    #
+    # Defaults to false.
+    skip_build: false

     # Skips the docker push.
     # Could be useful if you also do draft releases.